-News - What Are “Single-Action,” “Dual-Action,” and “Double-Speed” Features in Smart Locks?
+News - Understanding "Single-Action," "Dual-Action," and "Double-Speed" in Smart Locks

 Whether you’re installing or selling smart locks, you’ve probably encountered industry-specific terms like “Single-Action,” “Dual-Action,” and “Double-Speed.”
 If these terms seem confusing, this guide will help clarify them, making it easier to understand the smart lock features that best meet your needs.